 - Click on the Driver tab > Click on Roll Back Driver (if available).

 - Follow the on-screen prompts to complete the process.

 - Once done, make sure to restart your computer to apply changes.

-Note: If in case, the Roll Back Driver option is greyed out for you then make sure to follow the next method below.
+Note: If in case, the Roll Back Driver option is greyed out for you, then follow the next method below.

 7. Use the Dedicated Graphics Card

-It’s highly suggested to always use the dedicated (external) graphics card on your desktop for heavy games and applications so that you can get higher graphics performance all the time.
+It’s highly suggested to always use the dedicated (external) graphics card on your desktop for heavy games and applications to get higher graphics performance all the time.
 To do that: